-- "The most important result is that the project taught schools and youth to work jointly with local government, local council, Women's council, Aksakal court and Youth council.
-Our forces were joined to pass the knowledge and information about gender equality and the need to eradicate violence against children, women and elders we gained through the project to the population". - "I'm surprised and glad that now we all work together on these issues (non-consensual marriages).
+- joined to pass the knowledge and information about gender equality and the need to eradicate violence against children, women and elders we gained through the project to the population". - "I'm surprised and glad that now we all work together on these issues (non-consensual marriages).
 Due to the project the mayor's office, schools, NGOs and the Aksakal court joined forces".

-Finding 16: The project made a significant contribution towards greater capacity of partner NGOs HelpAge International and Agents of Change.
+Finding 15: The project made a significant contribution towards greater capacity of partner NGOs HelpAge International and Agents of Change.